-The Daleks in Troughton’s time similarly often manipulated their opponents by pretending to be harmless, even docile little robots.
-“I AM YOUR SERVANT”.
+The Daleks in Troughton’s time similarly often manipulated their opponents.
 In “The Power of the Daleks” the Daleks dupe the human colonists into thinking that they are peaceful and everyone on the colony has no idea what they are dealing with.
-Only the Doctor knows just how dangerous they are.
-They’re devious tactics don’t work on him, he can see them for what they really are.
+Only the Doctor knows just how dangerous they are of course.

-At the same time however, his tactics don’t work on them either.
-His usual “oh my giddy aunt” pretending to be a moron and a fool does not dupe them.
+At the same time however his usual tactics of “oh my giddy aunt” pretending to be a moron and a fool does not dupe them.
 They know him too and they know how powerful he truly is.

 That’s what makes the second Doctors interactions with the Daleks so fascinating.
 We see these two incredibly powerful creatures, The Doctor and the Daleks, make everyone else around them think they are harmless.

 This really helped to reinforce the idea of the Daleks being the worst of the Doctors many enemies.
 All of his usual tactics could work on the Cybermen, but with the Daleks he had to go that extra mile.
-He was pushed to his very limits in trying to get one over on them, which is why he risks Jamie’s life, something you could never imagine him doing in any other story, to try and stop them in Evil.
+He was pushed to his very limits in trying to get one over on them, which is why he risks Jamie’s life.

 In “Evil of the Daleks” both the Doctor and the Daleks constantly manage to get one over on the Doctor until the Doctor finally beats them.
 To begin with the Daleks get one over on the Doctor by stealing his TARDIS and luring him across time itself.
 Then when they force him to isolate the human factor, he tricks them by making the humanized Daleks friendly.
 The Daleks however manage to trick him again by revealing that the technology he has given them will allow them to isolate the Dalek factor and use it to destroy humanity.
 They then make him their servant, but he is able to trick them one last time by pretending that they have enslaved him and infecting them with the human factor.